AngelGuerreroRR/AngelGuerreroRR/README.md

 - Computer Vision and Medical Image Processing
 - Surgical Navigation and Computer-Assisted Surgery
 - Volume Rendering and 3D Visualization
-- Image Fusion and Registration (CT–MRI, Optical Tracking)
+- Image Fusion and Registration
 - Biomedical Instrumentation and Virtual Environments

 ---